gaurav-0912/RAG-using-LlamaIndex/README.md

 5. Explore the three Jupyter Notebook files (`1_Basic_RAG_Pipeline.ipynb`, `2_Sentence_window_retrieval.ipynb`, and `3_Auto-merging_Retrieval.ipynb`) in the `code` folder.
 Run the notebooks to see RAG in action!

 6. Experiment with RAG by modifying the provided examples or using your own documents in the `data` folder.
-Feel free to get creative and have fun with it! 🎊